deejay-bot/deejay-bot/FAQ.md

 <hr>

 ## Q6: What all kinds of sources can Deejay play ?
-#### Ans: Currently the available options are Youtube (url, search, live stream and playlists) and spotify (artists, albums and songs).
+#### Ans: Deejay can play from [700+ different sites](https://ytdl-org.github.io/youtube-dl/supportedsites.html).
+Including Youtube (url, search, playlists, and live stream), SoundCloud (tracks, playlists, artists, sets), spotify (artists, albums and songs) and vimeo, reverbnation, facebook, discord attachment links also & 700+ more.
 <hr>

 ## Q7: How can I see all the commands for Deejay ?